-Part A of this guideline sets out guidance for the manufacture and quality control of rDNAderived biotherapeutics, including consideration of the effects of manufacturing changes and of devices used in the delivery of the product and in its stability.
+Recombinant DNA-derived biotherapeutics are products of biological origin that exhibit some derived biotherapeutics, including consideration of the effects of manufacturing changes and of devices used in the delivery of the product and in its stability.

-Part B provides guidance on nonclinical evaluation, while Part C provides guidance on clinical evaluation.
+Part A of this guideline sets out guidance for the manufacture and quality control of rDNAevaluation.
 The nature and extent of characterization and testing (Part A) required for a product undergoing nonclinical and clinical studies will vary according to the nature of the product and its stage of development.
 The legal status of investigational products varies from country to country.
-The need for and extent of studies (e.g. on characterization) will depend on the product under consideration.